A few months ago, you wrote me a letter – a letter about what it feels like to be my caregiver and to have a father who lives with multiple sclerosis.

-But Isaac, you were never a regular kid.
+But Amelia, you were never a regular kid.
 About a year after my diagnosis, you knew that one day, you wanted to help find a cure for MS. From the age of 11 onward, whenever I took you to the doctor’s, I would leave the room so that you could speak to them in “doctor’s terms”.
 At 13, you were going to the University of Moncton, helping in the MS research department about five times a year.
 Your mother and I knew there was something very special about you.

 This fall you’re headed to the University of Ottawa to study Biomedical Science and pursue your dream of becoming a neuroscientist.
-But for me son, it doesn’t matter what you do – I’m already so proud of the man you’ve become.
+But for me, it doesn’t matter what you do – I’m already so proud of the woman you’ve become.
 You’re passionate about what you want to do, and if anyone is going to find a cure for MS, it’s going to be you.
 Or at least you’re going to help.
 The fact that you are trying to make it easier for my friends out there with MS, and for me, is already an achievement.

 As a father, I never wanted to see your childhood be interrupted in any way because I am sick, so I did everything I could to keep things normal.
 This debilitating disease tries to chip away at you.
 You have seen me down and out, bedridden and in pain, but I always tried my best to bite my tongue and not let it get in the way of our relationship.
 I know it wasn’t always easy, but I hope it was enough.
 Every day, I would pick you up from school and my goal during our four-minute drive home, was to make you laugh or smile.
 I would do anything to accomplish that.
 I’m hoping that next year, when you’re away at university, these simple things I did will carry on with you.